-- This box provides illustrative examples of poor practices. - Poor practice examples are also drawn from conduct seen during thematic work. - Some show a lack of commitment, others fall short of our expectations; some, as indicated in the text, may breach regulatory requirements or be criminal offences. - These do not identify all cases where conduct may give rise to regulatory breaches or criminal offences.
+Examples of good practice Examples of poor practice • This box provides illustrative examples of good practices . • This box provides illustrative examples of poor practices . • Good practice examples are drawn from conduct seen in firms during thematic work in relation to financial crime.
+Poor practice examples are also drawn from conduct seen during thematic work.
+Some show a lack of commitment, others • We would draw comfort from seeing evidence that these practices take place. fall short of our expectations; some, as indicated in the text, may breach • Note that if these practices are lacking it may not be a problem.
+The FCA would regulatory requirements or be criminal offences. consider whether a firm has taken other measures to meet its obligations.
+These do not identify all cases where conduct may give rise to regulatory breaches or criminal offences.